Key takeaways:

 Plumbing contract

-A plumbing contract can protect your business from potential disputes and make sure you’re compensated for your services.
-It should outline the scope of work, the services you’ll provide, and the costs associated with this work.
+A plumbing contract protects your business from potential disputes and ensures you’re compensated for your services.
+It should outline the scope of work, the services you’ll provide, and the costs associated with it.

 Drawings or blueprints

-Plumbing drawings and blueprints show you the exact specifications of the job, can help you provide exact material costs and labor costs, and identify any potential challenges you may face on the job.
+Plumbing drawings and blueprints show you the exact specifications of the job.
+These can help you provide exact material costs and labor costs and identify any potential challenges you may face.

 Pro Tip: Check with the builder or homeowner to see if they have a copy of the existing plumbing drawings.